Leading Lines Photography

 Leading lines can lead to an object or they can lead to nowhere.
 It may start in the foreground in a sandy trail and lead all the way into the photo to a little beach house.
 Or it may be the beginning of mountain trail that winds it was into the distance with no noticeable termination.

 Leading lines only have to go someplace.
 The destination does not have to be known to the viewer.
 Sometimes the mystery is the best part of the story in a photograph.

 Tell a Story

 Leading lines are one of those photographic techniques that always strive to tell a story.
-Once you decide to photography a leading line you almost naturally crate a story.
+Once you decide to photography a leading line you almost naturally create a story.
 You want the viewer to see the line that you are photographing.
-You also want the viewer to be lead on a discovery as their eye’s wander down the line to get to something, even if that something is infinity.
+You also want the viewer to be led toward a discovery as their eyes wander down the line to get to something, even if that something is infinity.
 The journey too is what you are trying to convey in your photo as well.

 Rule of Thirds

 The rule of thirds is also useful in leading line photography.
 This guideline would suggest that you place the subject that you are leading the viewer’s eye to be placed along one of the gridlines.
 For example, if leading lines guide the viewer from the foreground to the background it would be suitable to place the focal point on the upper third of the gridline.

 Leading line composition is an easy but powerful technique of transforming your photograph into a journey.
 It is effective in drawing the viewer’s attention through a photograph by drawing their eyes along a visual line.
 The beauty of leading line composition is that it adds depth and adds a sense of realism to the photograph.
 It is an element with a little planning which adds a huge amount of interest to a photo.